Attacking the OS

 16:13:31,7974779 main.exe 47792 Load Image C:\Users\PandaSt0rm\Desktop\Hijack\library.dll SUCCESS Image Base: 0x6a1a0000, Image Size: 0x1d000

-function is loaded, we can then apply the desired tampering or modifications to its result.
-In this case, we are simply going to modify the result of the addition, to add+ 1
+3. Tamper with the function: Once the `Add` function is loaded, we can then apply the desired tampering or modifications to its result.
+In this case, we are simply going to modify the result of the addition, to add `+ 1` to the result.

 // tamper.c